 If you’re reading this you’ve probably already received a temporary ban on Instagram.
 It can be quite worrying, especially if it happened to your business account.
 The good news is that you shouldn’t lie awake worrying about it, because there are things you can do to recover from such a situation.

 Am I Banned on Instagram?

 Knowing Instagram has banned you is pretty straightforward to spot.
 You’ll see a message that says that “You’re temporarily blocked.”

 You’ll also find it impossible to perform certain actions.
 If you can’t like, follow or comment on a post or upload a photo, there’s a good chance Instagram has decided to ban you, for whatever reason.

 If your Instagram not working and it is not refreshing and you can’t open it to find out whether you’re banned, ask your friends to look up your account.
 If they type your Instagram username into the search option, you can presume your account is banned if it doesn’t show up.

 Another way to check whether your Instagram account is banned is to look out for an email.
 Typically, Instagram will send you an email informing you of the ban and giving you options if you want to appeal the ban.
 You can also check other ways to view Instagram without account these include using Google or third-party tools.

-Why a Ban on Instagram Is a Threat to Your Business?
+Why a Ban on Instagram Is a Threat to Your Business in 2023?

 It’s important to remember that everything you build up on Instagram is not yours.
 It belongs to Instagram.
 That includes the data of your followers.